#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is warm and pliable, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for when and how to sow seeds.

 Do I have to harden off my seedlings before planting them outside?